-Web applications can trigger inter-server requests, which are typically used to fetch remote resources such as software updates, or to import data from a URL or other web applications.
+Web applications can trigger requests in between HTTP servers.
+These are typically used to fetch remote resources such as software updates, or to import meta data from a URL or another web application.
 While such inter-server requests are typically safe, unless implemented correctly they can render the server vulnerable to Server Side Request Forgery.

 Introduction to Server Side Request Forgery

-A Server Side Request Forgery (SSRF) vulnerability allows an attacker to change a parameter used on the web application to create or control requests from the vulnerable server.
+In a SSRF attack the attacker can change a parameter used on the web application to create or control requests from the vulnerable server.

-When information in a web application has to be retrieved from an external resource, such as an RSS feed from another website, server side requests are used to fetch the resource and include it in the web application.
+When information in a web application has to be retrieved from an external resource, which could also be internal services, such as a RSS feed from another website, server side requests are used to fetch the resource and include it in the web application.
 For example, a developer can use a URL such as

 If an attacker is able to control the destination of the server side requests they can potentially perform the following actions: